PrashantMohite1/maven/Introduction.md

 # Introduction to maven

-Maven is primarily used for simplifying the management of project builds, dependencies, and project structure, enabling developers to focus more on writing code and less on managing these aspects manually.
+- Maven is primarily used for simplifying the management of project builds, dependencies, and project structure, enabling developers to focus more on writing code and less on managing these aspects manually.

+- **archetype**:- In Maven, an archetype is a template that allows users to create new Maven projects

+- maven uses **Convention over Configuration** is a software design principle that aims to reduce the number of decisions developers need to make, by providing sensible defaults for common tasks.
+In other words, it means that if you follow a set of established conventions (i.e., default practices or structures), you don’t have to configure everything manually.
+The framework or tool will just "work" based on those conventions, and you only need to override the defaults when necessary.

 ## What does Maven do ?